shovon/hyperguard/README.md

 Traditionally, validation libraries often resorted to abstracting away the minutiae behind JavaScript.
 The idea is that JavaScript as a language is flawed, and those details need to be abstracted away.

-Valentina embaces the language.
+Valentina embraces the language.

-At it's core, the power of Valentina is all encompassed by a single type definition, and it goes like so:
+At it's core, the power of Valentina is all encompassed by the following type definition:

 ```typescript
 export type Validator<T> = {